phillebaba/dela/README.md

   <img src="./assets/overview.png">
 </p>

-Dela works by creating a ShareIntent in the source Namespace and a ShareRequest in the destination Namespace.
-The ShareIntent defines which Secret should be shared.
-The ShareRequest defines which ShareIntent to copy the secret from.
-The architecture allows a security model where a Secret can only be shared if explicitly indicated to be shared.
+Dela works by creating an Intent in the source Namespace and a Request in the destination Namespace.
+The Intent defines which Secret should be shared.
+The Request defines which Intent to copy the secret from.
+The architecture allows a security model where a Secret can only be shared if that explicitly the intent.

 ## Install
 Easiest way is to add a git reference in your `kustomization.yaml` file.